arcbtc/1.21/README.md

 Epaper to ESP32 SPI connection example:
 ![SPI PINS image](https://i.imgur.com/4rdB2OC.jpg)

+1.21 sends an ON to GPIO PIN 17 for 2 secs, which can be adjusted in the code:

+* GPIO PIN 17 is connected to the BASE of an NPN transistor
+* The COLLECTOR of the NPN is connected to the same 3v pin as the epaper
+* The EMITTER of the NPN is connected to the live wire of the candy machine motor
+* The ground of the motor is connected the GND.

 ## Limitations

 I'm an imbecile.
 This project would not have been possible without the kind help from folks at Fulmo's lightning-network hackdays http://fulmo.org/.
 The project has been developed for demonstration purposes only, although it is surprisingly stable, and with a little work the project could be secure and production ready.